The Right Place for Homework

 In either case, here’s what you need to focus on to make sure you have a homework space that is productive as possible for your little Einstein:

-Comfortable seating: You want a seat that fits so they can sit comfortable and minimize the squirming.
-If their feet don’t reach the floor, opt for an adjustable chair, or get small box or stool to use as a foot rest.
+You want a seat that fits so they can sit comfortably and minimize the squirming.
+If their feet don’t reach the floor, opt for an adjustable chair, or get a small box or stool to use as a footrest.
 If the work surface is too high in relation to the chair, maybe a pillow can prop them up to the right height.

-Computer Time: If computers are used for homework, make sure you are paying attention to good ergonomics.
+If computers are used for homework, make sure you are paying attention to good ergonomics.
 Have the monitor at your child’s eye level an about 1 ½ - 2 ½ feet away.
-Look for anti-glare monitor or move your lighting so that it doesn’t reflect off the screen.
+Look for an anti-glare monitor or move your lighting so that it doesn’t reflect off the screen.